 Raising the issue of child weight in different situations

-By following the communication principles in the communication module, it is possible to raise weight issues in an informative, yet sensitive manner.
+By following the communication principles in the communicating with parents about child weight module, it is possible to raise weight issues in an informative, yet sensitive manner.
 For example, if you put yourself in the parent’s shoes, adopt a non-judgemental approach and ask permission before jumping in with advice, parents are more likely to open up with you.
 Below are example situations in which different professions might come across child weight issues and some ideas to help you broach the subject if parents themselves do not raise it.

 In health clinics: If a parent brings a child to see you for a non-weight related reason, there are several potential ways you might raise the issue of weight sensitively (or related lifestyle issues in the first instance):